cyntsc/cyntsc.github.io/scRNAseq_cellRanger_run_modes.md

 ## <span class="gradient-heading">Modes to Run Cell Ranger</span>

+Running Cell Ranger isn’t a one-size-fits-all process.
+Depending on your setup, you can choose between different modes each with its own flavor, a bit like deciding whether to cook at home, order takeout, or head to a cafeteria.

-Depending on your setup, you have a few options:
+So, depending on your setup, you have a few options:

 <p align="center">
   <img src="{{ '/images/scRNAseq/CellRanger_runs_ChatGPT_Image.png' | relative_url }}" alt="Sketch 1" style="max-width:90%; height:auto;">